Four 2-year MAs | One 3-year MFA

 Why pursue an MA or MFA at CSU?

-The purpose of the TESL/TEFL GSA is “to promote linguistic and cultural diversity and raise awareness about the field of TESL/TEFL in the Colorado State University community and the greater Fort Collins community.”
-An annual event of the TESL/TEFL GSA is “TESL/TEFL Advocacy,” which takes place during the Spring semester.
-This event offers students with an opportunity to conduct events on and off campus to advocate for the field of TESL/TEFL and English language learners.
+The purpose of the TEFL/TESL GSA is “to promote linguistic and cultural diversity and raise awareness about the field of TEFL/TESL in the Colorado State University community and the greater Fort Collins community.”
+An annual event of the TEFL/TESL GSA is “TEFL/TESL Advocacy,” which takes place during the Spring semester.
+This event offers students an opportunity to conduct events on and off campus to advocate for the field of TEFL/TESL and English language learners.
 Past speakers who have delivered talks during this event have been Dana Ferris, Andrew Cohen, Eli Hinkel, Rebecca Field, and Paul Matsuda.
 Family Literacy Night has been the most successful off-campus event.

 Within the Department there are a number of extra-curricular activities.
 There's our stellar Center for Community Literacy, which does outreach education at the Larimer County Correctional Facility, or The Strophe Project, working with our local homeless population.
-Or the Literacy Through Prose and Poetry initiative that teaches creative writing to 4th through 8th graders in the Poudre School District.
-And there's OGSW, the Organization of Graduate Student Writers, there to represent graduate students and facilitate student engagement.
+Our Literacy Through Prose and Poetry initiative teaches creative writing to 4th through 8th graders in the Poudre School District.
+The OGSW, the Organization of Graduate Student Writers, organizes, supports, and participates in activities designed to represent graduate students and facilitate student engagement.
 Whatever your interests, we think you'll find opportunities and support during your time at CSU.
 And it doesn't stop when the semester ends.
 Fort Collins is humming all year round, with summers packed with activities and events.
-We think you'll find a friendly home at CSU.
-Students routinely gush about their time in "the Fort," and with five undergraduate concentrations and six graduate programs (five MA and one MFA), you'll find a built-in community of engaged scholars, writers and teachers, as well as plenty of alumni to share their experiences.
+Students are enthusiastic about their time in "the Fort," and with five undergraduate concentrations and five graduate programs (four MA and one MFA), you'll find a built-in community of engaged scholars, writers and teachers, as well as plenty of alumni glad to share their experiences.
 The English Department at CSU in Fort Collins is a lively nest from which to grow.

 Benefits of an Internship